 Conclusion

-The proven reserves of carbon available for creating C-® Negative Diamonds amount to an astounding 15,196,125,000,000,000 (15.196 quadrillion) carats, establishing these reserves as the largest ever discovered for diamond production.
-This colossal figure underscores the unprecedented scale and potential of C-® Negative Diamonds in the gemstone industry.
+The proven reserves of carbon available for creating C-® Negative Diamonds amount to an astounding 540 quadrillion carats, establishing these reserves as the largest ever discovered for diamond production.
+This colossal figure underscores the unprecedented scale and potential of C-® Carbon Negative Diamonds in the gemstone industry.
+(Sources)